vonWeihermuehle/JGetPostReplayer/README.md

 ```

-the LogFiles, i had for input, were in the following structure.
+the LogFiles, i had for input, had the following structure.

 ```
 0.0.0.0 - - [14/Feb/2021:00:45:55 +0200] "GET /images HTTP/1.1" 200 256820